-There will be problem sets in each week, that will be due at the end of each week.
+There will be one problem set per week, due at the end of each week.
 You may turn them in early, but late assignments will not be accepted.
 If you submit your assignment early, you may update your submission by uploading a new file at any time before the deadline for the assignment.